|

 chiamato un giorno solo a compiere il rito celebrativo. È una mancanza di

-serietà molto grande ripagare con parole
+serietà molto grande ripagare con parol e

 Colui al quale dobbiamo legarci con la vita.
 Parlerò della sua nascita legandola